algorinfo/rawdata/README.md

 Future work could include a sharding strategy to split load, and a index for text data.

+:sparkles: **New** If `-stream` option is selected, it will stream each new entry by namespace in a Redis Instance.

 ## Use cases

 For small data ~1mb.